 Dear Your Teen:

-My son is waiting to hear from colleges.
+My son is waiting to hear from colleges and it’s a vulnerable, tense time for all of us.

 As the song goes, “The waiting is the hardest part.”
 What can I say to my son now?
 And how can I help him deal with rejection or regrets like, “I should have tried harder”?
-Finally, any thoughts on how I can help my teen choose which school to go to if he gets accepted to several and doesn’t have a first choice?
+Finally, any thoughts on how I can help my teen choose which school to go to if he doesn’t have a first choice?

 EXPERT | Jamie Brown-Kennedy, MA